 The real part of the conductivity due to transitions into the quasiparticle continuum can be obtained from the Kubo formula~\citep{Kamenev_book,Fominov2011} using the nonequilibrium Keldysh Green's function: \begin{widetext}

 \end{widetext}

-where \( g^K = g^R F - F g^A \), with \( F = F_L \tau_0 + F_T \tau_3 \), and \( \tau_i \) are Pauli matrices in Nambu space.
-The functions \( F_L \) and \( F_T \) are the longitudinal (odd in energy) and transverse (even in energy) components of the distribution function, respectively.
+where $g^{K}=g^{R}\,F-F\,g^{A}$, with $F=F_{L}\tau_{0}+F_{T}\tau_{3}$, and $\tau_{i}$ are Pauli matrices in Nambu space.
+The functions $F_{L}$ and $F_{T}$ are the longitudinal (odd in energy) and transverse (even in energy) components of the distribution function, respectively.
 Both vanish in thermal equilibrium at zero temperature.

-In the nonequilibrium case due to quasiparticle generation, the total quasiparticle concentration remains small, so we neglect the back-action of these quasiparticles on \( g^{R,A} \), using the equilibrium solution of the Usadel equation.
-We further assume that the transverse component \( F_T \), associated with particle-hole imbalance~\citep{Schmid-Schon,Kamenev_book}, relaxes quickly and can be set to zero.
-Thus, the nonequilibrium effect enters solely through \( F_L \), which becomes:
+In the nonequilibrium case due to quasiparticle generation, the total quasiparticle concentration remains small, so we neglect the back-action of these quasiparticles on $g^{R,A}$, using the equilibrium solution of the Usadel equation.
+We further assume that the transverse component $F_{T}$, associated with particle-hole imbalance~\citep{Schmid-Schon,Kamenev_book}, relaxes quickly and can be set to zero.
+Thus, the nonequilibrium effect enters solely through $F_{L}$, which becomes:

-where \( f_s(E) \) is the steady-state quasiparticle distribution function.
-Substituting this into Eq.~\eqref{eq:nonequilibrium-conductivity_Kubo}, one arrives at the simplified expression derived in Eq.~(47) of Ref.~\citep{Fominov2011}, now applied to a \emph{non-equilibrium} quasiparticle distribution (with \( E_{\pm} = E \pm \omega/2 \)): \begin{widetext}
+where $f_{s}(E)$ is the steady-state quasiparticle distribution function.
+Substituting this into Eq.~\eqref{eq:nonequilibrium-conductivity_Kubo}, one arrives at the simplified expression derived in Eq.~(47) of Ref.~\citep{Fominov2011}, now applied to a \emph{nonequilibrium} quasiparticle distribution (with $E_{\pm}=E\pm\omega/2$): \begin{widetext}

 \end{widetext}